omedina-cmu/portfolio/final_project_OscarMedina.md

   * The opportunities as measured by sectors in Larimer where demand outpaces supply
 5. Why should a business owner invest in Pittsburgh?
   * URA is all in Larimer
-  * URA has programs and financing options to help you get started
+  * URA has programs and financing options to help businesses get started
 6. Map tour element in story maps to showcase a few projects the URA worked on in Larimer.
 7. Call to action
   * Contact a loan officer at the URA and start your business!